Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Bounded alternation copyless CRA

-One of the main ingredients of the proof are trees labeled by substitutions.
-More precisely, for two disjoint set of variables $\cX_1$ and $\cX_2$, define $\subs(\cX_1, \cX_2)$ to be the set of all copyless substitutions $\sigma: \cX_1 \rightarrow \expr(\cX_1 \cup \cX_2)$, that is, copyless substitutions where the domain contains only variables in $\cX_1$.
+For two disjoint set of variables $\cX_1$ and $\cX_2$, we define $\subs(\cX_1, \cX_2)$ to be the set of all copyless substitutions $\sigma: \cX_1 \rightarrow \expr(\cX_1 \cup \cX_2)$, that is, copyless substitutions where the domain contains only variables in $\cX_1$.
 Here, composition between substitutions in $\subs(\cX_1, \cX_2)$ is defined in a straightforward way where $\cX_2$-variables are treated as constants.
 Notice that the composition of two substitutions is copyless for the registers $\cX_1$ but not necessarily for the registers $\cX_2$.
 This is because the registers $\cX_2$ are not in the domain of these substitutions.